bijoycodes/bijoycodes/README.md

 ## 👋 Hi, I’m Bijoy
-### 🚀 WordPress & Webflow Developer | Plugin & Theme Developer | Project Manager
+### 🚀 Web Developer | Website & Web Application Development | WordPress, Webflow & Framer

-I’m a **Project Manager and Full-Stack Web Developer** specializing in **WordPress, Webflow, and Custom Plugin/Theme Development**.
-I lead digital projects end-to-end from planning and development to delivery ensuring **high-quality results, clear communication, and long-term client satisfaction**.

-As a **Key Account Manager**, I focus on building strong client relationships, translating business needs into technical solutions, and delivering projects that drive repeat business.
-I enjoy learning new technologies, solving real-world problems, and collaborating with teams to build impactful digital products.
+I’m a Web Developer and Team Lead with 4+ years of experience building websites, web applications, and digital solutions for international clients.

+I specialize in WordPress, Webflow, Framer, PHP, JavaScript, React, and WooCommerce, with experience in custom development, API integrations, and modern web technologies.

+I work across the development process from requirements gathering and planning to development, troubleshooting, and deployment, while also leading development teams and working directly with clients to deliver effective web solutions.

 ---